Human Conditional Reasoning in Answer Set Programming: Preliminaries

 \begin{example}\rm For any program $\Pi$, is equivalent to the following program (Proposition~\ref{ic-trans}):

 which is further simplified to $\Pi$ (Proposition~\ref{deletion-prop}). \end{example}

 \begin{proposition}\em Let $\Pi$ be a not-free GEDP.
-If there is a constraint in $\Pi$, then $\Pi$ is not contradictory. \begin{proof}\rm If there is a constraint $\leftarrow L_1,\ldots,L_m$ in $\Pi$, it is also included in $\Pi^{Lit}$.
-Since $Lit$ does not satisfy the constraint, it cannot be the answer set of $\Pi^{Lit}$.
+If there is a constraint in $\Pi$, then $\Pi$ is not contradictory. \begin{proof}\rm If there is a constraint ``$\leftarrow L_1,\ldots,L_m$" in $\Pi$, it is included in $\Pi^{Lit}$.
+Since $Lit$ does not satisfy the constraint, it does not become the answer set of $\Pi^{Lit}$.
 Hence, $\Pi$ is not contradictory. \end{proof} \end{proposition}